joomla-projects/virtualisation/README.md

 within the project's root directory.
 The tests create a complete setup in the `dockyard` directory, which can be used to explore the possibilities.

+#### Container Tests

+For the Apache and PHP-FPM containers, this project provides own images (see `src/Service/docker`).
+To ensure that those images have the required traits, a separate suite of tests was created in `tests-container`.
+They were separated from the other tests, because they need 1-2 minutes for each container and PHP version to run.

+The tests ensure that for each supported PHP version

+- Containers build successfully and
+- both FPM resp.
+Apache handler and CLI
+  - have the requested PHP version
+  - have a suitable Xdebug version enabled
+  - use catchmail instead of sendmail
+  - support OpenSSL
+  - support MysqlI and PDO Driver for MySQL
+  - support PostgreSQL and PDO Driver for PostgreSQL

+To run these tests, enter

+    $ phpunit tests-container

+on the command line.

 ### Convenience Commands

 Some `composer` scripts are provided to make life a bit easier.
 They are run from the project's root directory, and frees you from having to change into the `dockyard` directory as required by `docker-compose`.